Flowrey/youtube-bz/README.md

 Copy ffmpeg.exe, ffplay.exe and ffprobe.exe into your C:\Windows\ folder
 ```

-You can install youtube-bz directly from pip, it should install automatically all the dependencies
+Then you can install youtube-bz directly from pip, it should install automatically all the dependencies
 ```
 $ sudo pip install youtube-bz
 ```